What is a Beauty Editor?

 A beauty editor’s job entails a significant amount of research.
 Press releases, word of mouth, and general news publications are all ways she learns about new industry trends or products.
 She researches a topic on the Internet before deciding to write about it, using sites she trusts for timely and accurate information.

 A beauty editor typically changes the style and topics of her articles to keep her readers interested.
 Factual reporting is usually mixed in with opinion pieces from beauty industry experts and consumers.
 Self-administered quizzes and questionnaires are common among readers of beauty-related publications.
-In articles written beauty editors, product recalls or consumer concerns about beauty products and items are frequently discussed.
+In articles written by beauty editors, product recalls or consumer concerns about beauty products and items are frequently discussed.

 A beauty editor is typically expected to attend community events such as fundraisers and galas to represent the publication for which she writes, in addition to writing and editing duties.
 She is frequently required to attend trade shows and conventions.
 At these events, she frequently makes contacts who provide her with insights and ideas for new beauty and fashion articles and stories.